GLAMIDL Reference

 Big Seven account pattern

 Most integration instructions share a standard account pattern before the destination protocol's own accounts appear.
 This common prefix gives GLAM enough information to authorize the action, prove the vault authority, and invoke the external program.
-The destination-program accounts then mirror that protocol's instruction requirements one-for-one; GLAM validates the accounts it needs, adds any policy-specific data or checks, and forwards the external protocol accounts through CPI.
+The destination-program accounts that follow then mirror that protocol's instruction requirements one-for-one; GLAM validates the accounts it needs, adds any policy-specific data or checks, and forwards the external protocol accounts through CPI.

 #AccountPurpose